Villarrica, Paraguay: Tourism

-One of the most visited places is Ortiz Guerrero Park.
+One of the most visited places in Villarrica is Ortiz Guerrero Park.
 The park is located in the Centro neighborhood on Dr Bottrel and Coronel Oviedo streets.
 There is a walkway around the lagoon and the tomb of the poet Manuel Ortiz Guerrero.
-It is also a good place to observe and feed animals like capybaras, ducks, mallards, cormorants, geese and an endangered species of rodent called agouti.
+Animals like capybaras, ducks, mallards, cormorants, geese, and an endangered species of rodent called agouti can be observed and fed in the park.

 Another interesting spot is Fermin Lopez Museum which is set on a house built in 1842.
 It keeps personal belongings of Paraguayan War heroes like Fermín López and poet Natalicio Talavera; arms and ammunitions from the Chaco War, a collection of old Paraguayan coins and bills, as well as other artifacts such as indigenous weapons, old furniture, old photographs of the city and pieces of religious art.

 Other suggested activities are to attend St. John´s Eve celebration in June at the Old Railway Station, to go for a walk or cycling at Guaira Park, attend concerts at the Cathedral or hike at the hills in Ytororó hamlet.